PsiBorg

 Full Stack IoT development can make your IoT transformation journey easy as it enables hardware and software development in a single place with no hassle.

-1. BLE MESH network in IoT
+1. BLE MESH NETWORK IN IOT

 Bluetooth Mesh is a computer mesh networking standard based on Bluetooth Low Energy that allows for many-to-many communication over Bluetooth radio.